AgentMrBig/AgentMrBig/README.md

 My name is Eric.
 I am a full stack developer with a focus on the front end.

-- 🔭 I’m currently working on a financial assets analytics tool
-- 🌱 I’m currently learning everything along the way
-- 🤔 I’m looking for help with employment, either full-time or part-time but always Remote.
-- 📫 How to reach me: <a href = "mailto: herowebdev@gmail.com">Send me an email</a>.
 - ⚡ Fun facts: According to current thinking The observable Universe is about 93 billion light years in diameter.

 ### Languages and Tools